ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 They model modular arithmetic [(13)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1428r0.pdf), [(45)](https://stackoverflow.com/a/18796084).
 The arithmetic rules are different [(56)](https://hamstergene.github.io/posts/2021-10-30-do-not-use-unsigned-for-nonnegativity) from regular mathematics.
 It models the ℤ/n ring, not the natural numbers.
-Which is weird for a container size since there is no sane situation where adding more elements to a container suddenly makes it empty (forgot to put citation here.).
+Which is weird for a container size since there is no sane situation where adding more elements to a container suddenly makes it empty (Forgot to add citation here.).
 Decreasing an unsigned value doesn't necessarily make it smaller since it may wrap around [(45)](https://stackoverflow.com/a/18795568), and similar for increasing it not necessarily making it larger.
 This is true, in some sense, for both signed and unsigned integers, but for signed integers the point where that happens far away from commonly used numbers while for unsigned integers it is right next to the most common number: 0 [(57)](https://www.reddit.com/r/cpp/comments/rtsife/almost_always_unsigned).
-Unsigned under/overflow has unexpected / unintuitive behavior, which can easily leads to bugs, so it's also bad (even though it's well defined).
+Unsigned under/overflow has unexpected / nonintuitive behavior, which can easily leads to bugs, so it's also bad (even though it's well defined).
 For singed integers under- and overflow is undefined behavior, i.e. it must never happen.
 With unsigned integers neither we as programmers nor the compiler can assume that `x - 1 < x < x + 1`.
 Since under- and overflow is undefined behavior with signed integers the inequalities can be assumed to hold for them.

+An unsigned type is not a good way to maintain the invariant [(68)](https://github.com/ericniebler/stl2/issues/182) that a value should never be negative, the only thin it does is to force the value to be non-negative regardless of whether that makes sense as a result for a particular computation or not.

 Do not use an unsigned integer type if you ever need to do subtraction [(57)](https://www.reddit.com/r/cpp/comments/rtsife/almost_always_unsigned), too often it silently does the wrong thing [(62)](https://news.ycombinator.com/item?id=29766658).